Specialist in sharp vision for every eye

 We are experts in designing and manufacturing custom contact lenses that can help every person worldwide to achieve optimal visual acuity regardless of the condition of their eye, so that everyone can experience their world to the fullest.

 Myopia (nearsightedness) is becoming more common and at an increasingly younger age.
 The degree of myopia is also becoming more extreme.
 Researchers are even speaking of a myopia epidemic.
 The fact that more and more children are unable to see as well in the distance is due in part to a lot of close viewing on screens.1 Once myopic, always myopic.
 So the sooner it is recognized and limited, the better.
 Fortunately, there are ways to help slown down progressive myopia and to take care of children's eyes.

 Tip 1: Recognize it

-Your child won’t always recognize nearsightedness.
+Your child won’t always recognize myopia.
 But perhaps you recognize (one of) the following symptoms: headaches or “tired eyes,” sitting close to the TV or computer, frequent rubbing of the eyes.
 These are just a few examples of symptoms.